verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

    * [Simple correction](#simple-correction)

 ## Quick Start
-The default VPP user interface requires only one input to work, which is fullpath of the photos folder (See figure 1).
+The default VPP user interface requires only one input to work, which is the full path of the photos folder (See figure 1).
 User could either drag and drop/or browse to the input folder.
 In this mode, VPP performs Quick view to geo-referencing and visualizing all vertical drone photos found in the input folder.
 Geo-referencing uses default parameters as available in each photo's metadata.
 This is done automatically.

 <p align="center">
 <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/DefaultUI.PNG?raw=true" alt="Quickview_Guide">